Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Introduction

 \section{Introduction}

-A wormhole (WH) has a tube-like geometric structure that is asymptotically flat on both sides.
-These are hypothetical passages that associate two different regions of space-time.
-For the first time in 1935, Einstein and Rosen gave mathematical evidence for the existence of these hypothetical passages, and these passages are popularly known as Einstein–Rosen bridges \cite{Rosen}.
+A wormhole (WH) has a tube-like geometric structure with asymptotical flatness on either side.
+These are the hypothetical passages that connect the two distinct regions of space-time.
+For the first time in 1935, Einstein and Rosen provided mathematical evidence supporting the existence of these hypothetical passages, commonly known as Einstein - Rosen bridges \cite{Rosen}.
 The concept of WH was first brought by Flamm \cite{Flamm}.
-Misner and Wheeler later made the first use of the phrase “wormhole" \cite{Wheel}.
-Although WH models in General relativity (GR) call for the existence of exotic matter, it is now recognized that they can also occur in modified gravity theories with ordinary matter \cite{Bhawal, Maeda}.
+Misner and Wheeler later made the first use of the phrase wormhole \cite{Wheel}.
+Although WH models in General relativity (GR) call for the presence of exotic matter, now it is recognized that they can also occur in modified gravity theories with ordinary matter \cite{Bhawal, Maeda}.
 The radius of the throat of the WH can be thought of as either fixed in the case of static wormholes (SWHs) or variable in the case of non-static or cosmic WHs \cite{Rosen}.\\

-WHs and black holes are special types of solutions to GR and arise when the structure of space-time is strongly dented by gravity.
-Proof for the existence of black holes has already been discussed in \cite{Abbot, Akiya}.
-On the other hand, proof of the existence of WH is still a big question.
-However, according to the GR, they might be possible, but that doesn't mean they have to exist.
-But they are theoretically possible, and there are different kinds.
-And this has been deeply discussed in \cite{Khat}.
-According to \cite{Farook, Halil}, there is a possibility for the existence WHs in the galactic halo region.
-Gravitational lensing by WHs has been studied in \cite{rita, Javed, Corre}.\\

 It is well known that WHs offer a feasible technique for quick interstellar travel.
 They are the solution to Einstein's field equations and link two far-off cosmological locations.
-A traversable WH was first introduced, by Morris and Thorne \cite{Thorne}.
+A traversable WH was first introduced by Morris and Thorne \cite{Thorne}.
 They examined spherically symmetric static objects using GR and demonstrated that they must violate energy conditions.
-Exotic matter in this energy-violating situation possesses physical characteristics which would violate laws of physics, which includes particles with a negative mass.
+Exotic matter in this energy-violating situation possesses physical characteristics that would violate laws of physics, which include particles with a negative mass.
 WHs are a tremendously intriguing issue in theoretical physics because of these exceptional characteristics \cite{Jusu, Rich, Hali}.\\